Postmedia Network

-Postmedia Network Canada Corp. (also known as Postmedia Network, Postmedia News or Postmedia) is a Canadian media conglomerate consisting of the publishing properties of the former Canwest, with primary operations in newspaper publishing, news gathering and Internet operations.
+Postmedia Network Canada Corp. (also known as Postmedia Network, Postmedia News or Postmedia) is an American-owned Canadian-based media conglomerate consisting of the publishing properties of the former Canwest, with primary operations in English-language newspaper publishing, news gathering and Internet operations.
 It is best known for being the owner of the National Post and the Financial Post.
-The company is headquartered at Postmedia Place, located on Bloor Street of Toronto.
+It owns and operates over more than 130 print and digital news titles across Canada.

 The company's strategy has seen its publications invest greater resources in digital news gathering and distribution, including expanded websites and digital news apps for smartphones and tablets.
 This began with a revamp and redesign of the Ottawa Citizen, which debuted in 2014.

-Postmedia is currently 66% owned by American media conglomerate Chatham Asset Management.
+Two-thirds, or 66%, of Postmedia is currently owned by American media conglomerate Chatham Asset Management.
+The company is headquartered at Postmedia Place on Bloor Street in Toronto.